trbouwens/final_project/README.md

 - Our first challenge was getting Svelte and CodeMirror to communicate well and in a way that allowed the live updating of files, as well as always displaying the existing live files.
 - Another challenge was getting OAuth to work, as the tricky process alone, not to mention the bugs and issues that arose while going through it, took up a lot of time.
 - Asynchronous behavior also caused a lot of hiccoughs in how we displayed files, and/or handled their uploading and removal.
 There were several bug-fixing sessions devoted to getting the file explorer and code editor working with the promises of other functions.
+- CodeMirror was very problematic when it came to code colouring, and working nicely with Svelte.
+The two existing Svlete CodeMirror libraries didn't allow for theming or CodeColoring, so it was a a lot of work to try to figure out a way around this, and get something colored.
+We tried Highlight.js, but it als wasn't working nicely with Svelte, so in the end we simply rebased our CodeMirror implementation from scratch using their Open Source Svelte editor as a framework.

 ## What each group member was responsible for designing / developing:
 Jasper Meggitt: